RodrigoDeVit-UFSM/C-double-pointer-matrix/README.md

-# C-double-pointer-matrix
+# C double-pointer Matrix

 How to malloc double pointer in C?
-How to pass matrix[][] to function in C?
+How to pass matrix[][] to a function in C?